Azure/azure-iot-sdk-python/README.md

 This repository contains the following SDKs:

 * [Azure IoT Device SDK](azure-iot-device) - /azure-iot-device
-    * Send telemetry from a device to the Azure IoT Hub
+    * Provision a device for use with the Azure IoT Hub
-    * Receive messages on a device from the Azure IoT Hub
+    * Send/receive telemetry between a device and the Azure IoT Hub
+    * Handle direct methods invoked by the Azure IoT Hub on a device

 * Azure IoT Hub SDK **COMING SOON**